 Using a steel flywheel with no cooling fins will, without a doubt, allow any engine to operate at a much higher temperature.
 If you're burning methanol fuel and full synthetic motor oil, they'll help keep the engine somewhat cool, but the engine will still run hot from lack of a cooling system.
 Excessive heat will cause an engine to lose power and eventually "wear out."
 Therefore, installing an electric fan to cool the engine, especially between pull-offs, wouldn't be a bad idea.
 Pulling tractors that have a smaller engine (8hp or 10hp) usually don't go very fast down the track will really benefit from an electric cooling fan.
 Acquire a quality fan that can handle a lot of vibration, and mount it securely!

-Because they draw power from the battery, which could weaken the spark for the engine, use an electric only to cool the engine after a pull, while driving the tractor around, or between pull-offs.
+Because this fan draws power from the battery, which could weaken the spark for the engine, use an electric only to cool the engine after a pull, while driving the tractor around, or between pull-offs.
 And if the cooling fins on the engine block are clean (free of debris), if the throttle shaft isn't worn in the carburetor, if the ignition timing is set at 20 degrees BTDC, and if there's plenty of air blowing over the engine, then it should operate at a cool temperature.

 To swap a starter ring gear from one flywheel to another, first of all, Kohler don't sell just the ring gear by itself.
 You will need to acquire a used flywheel with a good ring gear on it.